CommittedTeam/CommitCanvas/README.md

 * [Contributing](#contributing)
 * [Contributors](#contributors)

-## About

-Automated Analysis of Git Repositories to Support Predictions and Interventions with Builds and Commits

-## Features
+## Key Features

-- Commit message linter
+Have you ever wanted a tool that could ...

+  - predict whether or not a commit is likely to break the build?
+  - let you know when your commit message does not follow a standard?
+  - tell you whether or not a commit message has the correct label?
+  - suggest a commit message/label if you are not sure how to write one?

+CommitCanvas already has a feature that helps users identify and fix commit messages that do not conform to the following standards:

   - Separate subject from body with a blank line
   - Do not end the subject line with a period
   - Capitalize the subject line and each paragraph
   - Use the imperative mood in the subject line
-    - Wrap lines at 72 characters
+  - Wrap subject line at 72 characters

+Other features mentioned above are under development and will be added to CommitCanvas in the near future.
+Please see the [issues](https://github.com/CommittedTeam/CommitCanvas/issues) for more information.

 ## Installation